NoLucky/Petilost/README.md

 # Petilost
 Multi - Platform Development

-Just a projecto to develop an application on Android and IOS.
+Just a project to develop an application on Android and IOS.